Lisa Rinna Defends ‘RHOBH’ Co-Star Sutton Stracke As Fans Zone In On Her ‘Skinny’ Legs In Cast Photo

 Lisa Rinna is defending her Real Housewives of Beverly Hills co-star Sutton Stracke after fans debated about her appearance in a cast photo.

-The group — which also included Erika Girardi, Dorit Kemsley, Garcelle Beauvais, and Teddi Mellencamp — seemed to be sharing a rare moment of camaraderie during the cast trip, which will be shown on the show later this season.
-But in comments to the Rinna’s post, fans of the show got catty.
-Some commenters dissed Denise Richards’ retro boot-cut jeans, and another follower told Teddi that “2014 called” and wants its boots back.
+The group, which also included Erika Girardi, Dorit Kemsley, Garcelle Beauvais, and Teddi Mellencamp, seemed to be sharing a rare moment of camaraderie during the cast trip, which will be broadcast later this season.
+But in comments on Lisa’s post, fans of the show got catty.
+Some commenters dissed Denise’s retro boot-cut jeans, and another follower told Teddi that “2014 called” and wants its boots back.

 But other commenters went so far as to body shame Sutton, who is pictured wearing tight white jeans in the cast pic.
 Several followers hit the comments to ask what happened to Sutton’s legs because they appear to be skinny in the photo.